paulomoraesdev/r-recorder/README.md

 3. **Customize Camera Shape:** Select your preferred camera shape (square or circle) using the shape toggle in the footer.

+4. **Use the Teleprompter (Optional):**
+   - Click the teleprompter icon in the footer to open the teleprompter
+   - Type or paste your script into the text area
+   - Use the playback controls to start/pause scrolling
+   - Adjust the scroll speed using the + and - buttons
+   - Close the teleprompter when you're done

-4. **Start Recording:** Click the big red "Record" button to kickstart your screen and camera recording adventure.
+5. **Start Recording:** Click the big red "Record" button to kickstart your screen and camera recording adventure.

-5. **Picture-in-Picture View:** Your camera will appear in a nifty picture-in-picture view while recording the screen.
+6. **Picture-in-Picture View:** Your camera will appear in a nifty picture-in-picture view while recording the screen.

-6. **Save and Convert:** When you're done, click the "Stop" button and choose to either:
+7. **Save and Convert:** When you're done, click the "Stop" button and choose to either:
    - Download directly as WEBM
    - Convert to MP4 using FFMPEG.wasm before downloading